jaimeluc/prueba-inditex/README.md

 * [Setup](#setup)
 * [Patterns](#patterns)

 ## General info
-This project is a technical test for Inditex, it consists of a hexagonal architecture using Spring Boot.
+This project is a technical test for Inditex, it consists of a hexagonal architecture application using Spring Boot.

 ## Technologies
 Project is created with:
 * Spring Boot: 3.3.3
 * JDK: 17
+* Swagger OpenAPI 3.0

 ## Setup
 To run this project, install it locally using maven commands: